pydio/pydio-doc-admin-guide/7_miscellaneous/6_advanced_configurations.md

 ### Number of items per page and archive format

-For instance you can change the number of items displayed by page on your workspaces or the type of archive that is created when you download a multiple files at once.
+For instance you can change the number of items displayed by page on your workspaces or the type of archive that is created when you download multiple files at once.

 Search for **"Gateway"** plugin and hit the edit button.